Skip to Content

 Shaking a Grasshopper Cocktail

-Mindi got a miniature workout when she shook the Grasshopper to creamy perfection.
+Mindi got a miniature workout when she shook the Grasshopper to creamy perfection. | Image: ©2foodtrippers

 The final step is to strain the frothy mixture into a coupe glass or other elegant vessel.
-If you’re feeling creative, you can garnish the drink with fresh mint or grated nutmeg.

 Straining a Grasshopper Cocktail

 Straining the Grasshopper cocktail into a glass is the final step.
-We like to pour ours into coupe glasses.
+We like to pour ours into coupe glasses. | Image: ©2foodtrippers

-Grasshopper Cocktail with Fresh Mint
+Grasshopper Cocktail from Above with Peach Background

 Adjusting the Grasshopper ingredients is a fun experiment but be warned that even slight changes can alter the cocktail’s minty green color.
 Perhaps the better option is to try one of the following Grasshopper variations: